lockrc/capstone/FinalTechnicalReport.md

 This project is separated into 3 files: sftppull.py, processfiles.py, mamac.py.

 sftppull.py - This is the main script that handles pulling the csv files and processing them all and inserting them into the database.
+This file requires pysftp to pull all the files from the file server.

 processfiles.py - This file simply contains the methods to process all of the csv files and to process the enphase system.
+This file requires mysql.connector to connect to the MYSQL server.
+This also requires pytz to convert timezones, requests to load the webpage for the enphase system, and JSON to process the webpage.

 mamac.py - This file processes the Mamac system's XML and aggregates the data over each 15 minute period.
+This file requires pytz to convert time, requests to load the webpage, and untangle to process the XML.

 ### Development
 Before each step in the process I created little test files to learn how each library worked and make sure that I could get it working in isolation before adapting it to my project.